- About Us

 Legislative Committee Bill Reports

-If you would like to see bill reports from previous weeks, please email Rose.
+If you would like to see bill reports from previous weeks, please email Dora.

 JBC Fact Sheet: Learn more details about the Division of Housing's budget allocation and Housing Development Grants (HDG) line as presented to the Joint Budget Committee.
 Then, contact your legislator and let them know why funding for affordable housing is important to you.